evolvingstuff/vdw2/content/posts/vitamin-d-supplementation-decreased-the-risk-of-preeclampsia-by-39-percent-meta-analysis.md

 ---

- **Note: 39% reduction is independant of Vitamin D dose. %%%Study using a high dose found a  70% reduction**
+ **Note: 39% reduction is independant of Vitamin D dose.
+Study using a high dose found a  70% reduction**

 <!-- {maketoc Title=""} -->